RAngelaPG/RIndSel-R/inst/md/MESIM.md

-corr<-FALSE                                                                                        #You can decide if you want to work with the correlation matrix instead of variance and covariance matrix. rawdata<-TRUE                                                                                      #By default is TRUE when you are using design option "lattice" or "rcbd", use FALSE for design option "AdjMeans". file_nameMARK<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/C1_PSI_S2_05_Haplo.csv")   #name of the file markers information. one.env<-TRUE                                                                                      #Use FALSE for multienviromrent trials. block.ex<-FALSE                                                                                    #Use FALSE always. softR<-""                                                                                          #Use "" always. file.covG<-""                                                                                      #When design is "AdjMeans" and rawdata is FALSE, write the location of your variance and covariance matrix csv file.
+corr<-FALSE                                                                                        #You can decide if you want to work with the correlation matrix instead of variance and covariance matrix. rawdata<-TRUE                                                                                      #By default is TRUE when you are using design option "lattice" or "rcbd", use FALSE for design option "AdjMeans". file_nameMARK<-"https://github.com/RAngelaPG/RIndSel-R/blob/master/data/C1_PSI_S2_05_Haplo.csv")   #name of the file markers information. one.env<-TRUE                                                                                      #Use FALSE for multienviromment trials. block.ex<-FALSE                                                                                    #Use FALSE always. softR<-""                                                                                          #Use "" always. file.covG<-""                                                                                      #When design is "AdjMeans" and rawdata is FALSE, write the location of your variance and covariance matrix csv file.